apache/gravitino/docs/trino-connector/catalog-mysql.md

 ## Select

 The Gravitino connector supports most SELECT statements, allowing the execution of queries successfully.
-It's not implements certain query optimizations, such as indexing and pushdowns.
+Currently, it doesn't support certain query optimizations, such as indexing and pushdowns.

 ## Table and Schema properties